ID 289552977 | Ai © Altitudevs | Dreamstime.com

 • Embedding secure memory with encrypted data to better mitigate risks.

-A Fortune Business Insights report revealed that quantum computing was valued at $885 million in 2023 and is projected to grow to $12 million by 2032.
+A Fortune Business Insights report revealed that quantum computing was valued at $885 million in 2023 and is projected to grow to $12 billion by 2032.
 Quantum computers can do massive computation for things like blockchain and decrypting encryption.

 With the potential to transform many industries such as chemical research and drug discovery, manufacturing (reducing the need for prototyping), supply-chain management, and even AI in the future, quantum computing could also become a significant cybersecurity threat.